Have you ever wondered how to get the rock-bottom prices at Yard and Garage Sales?

-Now, if you’re thinking your area is limited in yard sale opportunities due to size, let me tell you that my mom lives in a town that is so small, it could be carpeted – ok, just kidding, but it is small, and yet she still manages to find amazing buys and treasures.
-Click on over to the next page and mom will share all her secrets for garage sale success!
+Now, if you’re thinking your area is limited in yard sale opportunities due to size, let me tell you that my mom lives in a town that is so small, it could be carpeted – ok, just kidding, but it is small, and yet she still manages to find amazing treasures and deals.

 How to Shop Garage and Yard Sales